zeroblu3/2009Scape/README.md

 ### Contact

 <h4>Reminder: Developer support for setting up your own server ended October 5th, 2020.
-Do not ping/dm developers about setting up your server.
-If you can not figure out how to build the project feel free to ask inside of #help-me-pls and another community member may be able to help you out.</h4>
+Do not ping/dm developers about setting up your server.</h4>